Georges Houot

-Georges Houot (29 August 1913 – 7 August 1977) was a French naval officer and commander of a bathyscaphe unit.
+Georges Houot (/fr/; 29 August 1913 – 7 August 1977) was a French naval officer and commander of a bathyscaphe unit.

 Biography

 He was born in Paris and educated at the Prytanée militaire military school at La Flèche in the Pays de la Loire region.
 In 1933 he entered the Naval College near Brest in Brittany where he trained to be a torpedo officer.
 As an officer he served on the cruiser Gloire from 1940 to 1941, the destroyer Hardi in 1942 and the frigates Croix-de-Lorraine (1945–47) and Lac Pavin (1947–49).

 In 1949, Houot succeeded Jacques Cousteau as commander of the underwater research vessel, Élie Monnier, which was used for exploring the sea bed.
 In spite of suffering from the after-effects of polio he took part in the diving activities of the men under his command and developed an interest in underwater research.